jewettaij/visfd/doc/doc_pval_mrc.md

    (See the docs for "[filter_mrc](./doc_filter_mrc.md)" for details.
    *Note:* These coordinates are in physical units by default.
-   If you use the "*-w 1*" argument, these numbers will be in units of voxels and will be positive integers.)
+   If you use the "*-w 1*" argument, these numbers will be in units of voxels and will typically be positive integers.)
 * an **image file** (containing the image from which the objects were detected, specified using the "*-in*" argument).
 Alternatively, you can specify the size of the image (using the "*-image-size*" argument) without specifying a file.